 Agadir

-is love
+is love,

-It is the land of plenty
+It's a land of plenty

-Where we would like to live forever
+Where one would like to live forever

 …

-Village Chiefs:
+Village chiefs:

 The end: